zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

        1. Send *DS Query* to the name server IP.
        2. If at least one of the following criteria is met, then go to next parent name server:
-          1. There is no DNS response.
+          1. There is no [DNSSEC Response].
-          2. The RCODE of response is not "NoError" ([IANA RCODE List]).
+          2. The RCODE in the [DNSSEC Response] is not "NoError" ([IANA RCODE List]).
+          3. The OPT record is absent in the [DNSSEC Response].
+          4. The DO flag is unset in the [DNSSEC Response].
-          3. The AA flag is not set in the response.
+          5. The AA flag is not set in the [DNSSEC Response].
-          4. There is no DS record with matching owner name in the answer section.
+          6. There is no DS record with matching owner name in the answer section of the [DNSSEC Response].
-       3. Retrieve the DS records from the response and add them to the *DS Record* set.
+       3. Retrieve the DS records from the [DNSSEC Response] and add them to the *DS Record* set.
     4. If the *DS Record* set is empty exit this test case.

-4. Create a DNSKEY query for the *Child Zone* with the DO flag set ("DNSKEY Query").
+4. Create a [DNSSEC Query] with query type DNSKEY and query name *Child Zone* ("DNSKEY Query").

 5. Obtain the set of child name server IP addresses using [Method4] and [Method5] (store as "Child NS IP").

 6. For each child name server in *Child NS IP* do:
-    1. Send *DNSKEY Query* over UDP to the name server IP and collect the response.
+    1. Send *DNSKEY Query* to the name server IP and collect the response.
     2. If at least one of the following criteria is met, then go to next child name server:
-       1. There is no DNS response.
+       1. There is no [DNSSEC Response].
-       2. The RCODE of the response is not "NoError" ([IANA RCODE List]).
+       2. The RCODE in the [DNSSEC Response] is not "NoError" ([IANA RCODE List]).
+       3. The OPT record is absent in the [DNSSEC Response].
+       4. The DO flag is unset in the [DNSSEC Response].
-       3. The AA flag is not set in the response.
+       5. The AA flag is not set in the [DNSSEC Response].
-       4. There is no DNSKEY record with owner name matching the query in the answer section.
+       6. There is no DNSKEY record with matching owner name in the answer section of the [DNSSEC Response].
-    3. Retrieve the DNSKEY RRset (store as "DNSKEY RRs").
+    3. Retrieve the DNSKEY RRset (store as "DNSKEY RRs") from the [DNSSEC Response].
-    4. Retrieve the RRSIG records covering the DNSKEY RRset, possibly none (store as "DNSKEY RRSIG").
+    4. Retrieve the RRSIG records covering the DNSKEY RRset, possibly none (store as "DNSKEY RRSIG") from the [DNSSEC Response].
     5. For each DS in *DS Records*, do:
        1. Find the equivalent DNSKEY in *DNSKEY RRs* by key ID (key tag).
 If there is more than one such DNSKEY, select the correct one.
-       2. If matching DNSKEY is not found add DS key tag and name server IP to the *No DNSKEY for DS* set.
+       2. If matching DNSKEY is not found add DS key tag and name server IP to the *No DNSKEY for DS* set and go to next DS.
+       3. Verify if the Zonemaster installation has support for the digest algorithm that created the DS:
+          1. If no support, then ignore the following test if the DS matches the DNSKEY.
-       3. If the DS values (algorithm and digest) do not match the DNSKEY record then add DS key tag and name server IP to the *No match DS DNSKEY* set.
+          2. Else, if the DS values (algorithm and digest) do not match the DNSKEY record then add DS key tag and name server IP to the *No match DS DNSKEY* set.
        4. If bit 7 of the DNSKEY flags field is unset (value 0), then add DS key tag and name server IP to the *DNSKEY not for zone signing* set.
        5. If bit 15 of the DNSKEY flags field is unset (value 0), then add the